Syllabus for Safety and Security in Control Systems

 On completion of the course, the student should be able to:

-model and analyze the stability and performance of digital control and control over communication networks;
+- model and analyze the stability and performance of digital control;

-design and evaluate observer-based fault detection filters for additive and multiplicative faults;
+- design and evaluate observer-based fault detection filters for additive faults;

-evaluate the risk of different threat scenarios, and the effectiveness of safety and security mechanisms, in a real process.
+- evaluate the risk of different threat scenarios, and the effectiveness of safety and security mechanisms, in a benchmark process.

 The main topics covered in the course are: